realstarlord/Privacy-Policy/README.md

-# Privacy-Policy
+# DISBET
-Privacy Policy for DISBET - Discord betting bot
+Welcome to the future of online betting, now on discord